Skip To Main Content

 Horticultural research and teaching have been active at ISU since the college was founded in 1858.
 The ISU Horticulture Research Station has extensive apple orchards, vineyards, fruit and vegetable plantings, turfgrass research, and ornamental plantings, along with aquaculture ponds and a 15-acre lake.
 The station is used by students and faculty from horticulture, forestry, botany, ecology, plant pathology, entomology, natural resource ecology and management, and animal ecology.
 From strawberries to turtles, the Horticulture Station may have several research projects being conducted depending on the season.

-Reiman Gardens (needs to be scheduled two weeks in advance)
+Reiman Gardens (guided tours need to be scheduled four weeks in advance)

 Reiman Gardens is quickly becoming a top tourist attraction in Iowa.
-Situated on 14 acres, Reiman Gardens creates a stunning gateway to Ames and Iowa State University and features a variety of unique and colorful gardens where there is something for everyone to enjoy.
-Each year, the gardens develop new exhibits and growing displays around their annual theme.
+Situated on 17 acres, Reiman Gardens creates a stunning gateway to Ames and Iowa State University and features a variety of unique and colorful gardens where there is something for everyone to enjoy.
+Each year, the gardens develop new exhibits and horticulture displays around their annual theme.

 TOUR C: Livestock and Dairy Tour ($20 per person) 1/2 Day Tour